top of page

 Strength training is a type of exercise that focuses on building muscle strength and size by using resistance.
 This resistance can come from weights, such as dumbbells or barbells, or bodyweight exercises like push-ups, squats, and lunges.
 Strength training is important for weight loss because it can increase your metabolism and help you burn more calories, even when you're not working out.

-To get the most out of strength training for weight loss, it's important to know your one-repetition maximum (1RM), which is the maximum amount of weight you can lift for one repetition of a particular exercise.
+To get the most out of strength training it's important to know your one-repetition maximum (1RM), which is the maximum amount of weight you can lift for one repetition of a particular exercise.
 This number can help you determine the appropriate weight to use for each exercise and ensure that you're working out at the right intensity.

 1 RM Calculator